CloudCannon/documentation/_editing/5_front_matter.md

 {% endraw %}
 {% endhighlight %}

-Using CloudCannon you can update Front Matter by clicking the &#39;Toggle Settings&#39; button at top right when you have a file open.
+Using CloudCannon you can update front matter by clicking the **Toggle Settings** button at top right when you have a file open.

 ![Settings](/img/jekyll/front-matter/1.png){: .screenshot}